 One-third of Yemen’s population lives along its 1,200-mile coastline, and fish is a nutritional staple for them, says Salah Nehmi, program officer for PC(USA) partner Generations Without Qat, a non-governmental organization based in Yemen.

 Nehmi praises the PC(USA)’s commitment to sustainable development and expressed gratitude for the people whose gifts make the church’s work possible.
-“The Yemeni people appreciate your support and prayers,” he says.
+“The Yemeni people appreciate your support and prayers,” he said.
 “Your support helped some very vulnerable people in Yemen and saved lives.”